psinthong/AsterixDB-SNLP/README.md

-# Using Stanford CoreNLP UDFs
+# Using Stanford CoreNLP & OpenNLP UDFs

-This document describe the process for using Standford CoreNLP packages with user-defined functions(UDF) in AsterixDB.
+This document describe the process for using Standford CoreNLP and OpenNLP packages with user-defined functions(UDF) in AsterixDB.
 We assume you have followed the [installation instructions](http://asterixdb.apache.org/docs/0.9.0/install.html) to set up a running AsterixDB instance.

 ## How To Use
 * Clone this repo onto your local machine.